svgeesus/EuroMPE/Duophonic/voltage-ref-MAX6226.md

 ## Board design

+1μF and 100nF input caps, 100nF noise cap, 1μF and 100nF output caps, all C0G ceramic.

+OutF and OutS join at inverting op-amp input.

+Pin 8 clear of copper, mask (no mechanical connection).

+Full bottom ground plane; top ground plane with vias by caps and GND connection, runs under device (like eval kit, contrary to data sheet?).
+Thik input and OutF traces; narrow NR, OutS.

+??
 Try a U cutout around the MAX-6226 for rigidity and freedom form humidity effects.

 > Note that although the MAX6226’s ceramic package prevents the output voltage from being affected by